Map of Budapest Metro, with 4 lines in different colours (blue, yellow, green and red).

 The Budapest Card (don’t be surprised to hear it called the City Pass) is the official travel card of Budapest.

 With it, you get unlimited public transportation.
-But that’s not everything: you’ll also get airport transfer, free entrance in some of the most important museums (like in the Buda Castle‘s), 20% discount at Széchenyi thermal baths, and much more.
+But that’s not everything: you’ll also get transfer to/from Budapest airport, free entrance in some of the most important museums (like in the Buda Castle‘s), 20% discount at Széchenyi thermal baths, and much more.

 Prices vary on the duration you choose: